OliverNChalk/agave/docs/upstream-sync.md

 the codebase compiles and is correctly formatted.
 If anything fails the script should tell you what to do next and how to restart the rebase process.

-Ideally, we would compiled and format every commit, rather than doing it only once after everything rebased on top of the next upstream commit.
+Ideally, we would compile and format every commit, rather than doing it only once after everything rebased on top of the next upstream commit.
 This way, the compilation or formatting is immediately attributed to the right commit in the `master-next` branch.
 But, is too time consuming.